Contents:

 For jobs that don’t require a degree, it is important to remember that you do have valuable experience to showcase.
 This experience might include work placements, mentorship programmes, summer schools, and volunteering.

-Top tips for writing your first CV to entry-level STEM jobs
+Top tips for writing a standout CV for entry-level STEM jobs

 - Focus on transferable skills: Highlight experiences from outside of your secondary qualifications that demonstrate skills valuable to STEM employers.
 Reflect on these experiences to connect your experiences with skills relevant to the field.